jh3nd3rs0n/jargyle/README.md

     The option `-Pcoverage` can be removed if you do not want the aggregated test coverage reports produced.

--   `mvn clean verify --projects=\!jargyle-test-echo-server-performance,\!jargyle-distribution -Pcoverage`:
+-   `mvn clean verify --projects=\!jargyle-test-echo-server-performance,\!jargyle-distributions -Pcoverage`:
     Performs a clean build, executes all tests except the ones from the project `jargyle-test-echo-server-performance`, skips building the binary
     and source distributions, and produces the aggregated test coverage